jenkinslaw/pli-bd/README.md

 Installation:
 -------------

-Download this project and cd into it's root then run:

-    make build

-Copy the script that is created in the target folder of the project to somewhere you can load it from Firefox or Chrome.

 This is a Greasemonkey user script.
-To install it, you need Greasemonkey 0.0.9 or later:
+To install it, you need Greasemonkey 0.8 or later:  Then restart Firefox and open-file the [pli_book_details.user.js][1].

 Greasemokey will automatically detect the user script.
 Accept the default configuration and install.

-To un-install, go to Tools/Manage User Scripts, select "PLI BOOK DETAILS", and click Un-install.
+To uninstall, go to Tools/Manage User Scripts, select "PLI BOOK DETAILS", and click Uninstall.

-*Note*: Since version 0.6.1  this script can also be loaded as a chrome script.
+*Note*: Since version 0.6.1  this module can also be loaded as a chrome script.
 However ajax PDF reader component may not work.

 Modification: